 Camino del éxito (Path Of Success)

 It’s a product of StudySpanish.
 It comes in 2 types, Cds, and digital download.
 They combine what’s in the course with the content on the website, making it work together side by side.
-You can try the free samples before actually buying it.
+You can try the free samples before actually buying them.

 The cost is $124.99 if you decided to buy both.
 For the digital download, it’s $99.99.
 They have a 30 days guarantee.
 You can find out more about the course here.